 Figure 5.
 Tree depth tuning

-The XGBoost algorithm converges with fewer interactions.
-Hence, the maximum depth of ten was adopted for the Decision Tree and Random Forest.
-For the XGBoost, the value four was used.
-Default values were adopted for the other training parameters.

 Results

 The execution time of these models on the workstation described in item 3.1 was only few seconds.
 However, this value is unimportant for a PMS, since the prediction of pavement quality is an activity that must be performed only few times a year.
 Thus, it can be said that the computational power required to process 55 monitoring sections is low.
 The first element evaluated is the importance of the features to the predictions (Table 3).